-By this method the sponsor club selects the key men of the prospective new club, and secures additional members to form a temporary organization of at least twenty-five members, assuring Kiwanis of the character and standing of the prospective members.
+By this method the sponsor club selects the key men of the prospective new club, assuring Kiwanis of the character and standing of the prospective members.
 It also furnishes the necessary enthusiasm and exemplification of Kiwanis methods to the prospective group.
 It acquaints itself with the character of the community in which the new club is to be built and ascertains the probable ability of that community to support such an organization.
 It furnishes the District Governor with such information as he may need for his approval of the proposed new club.
-When the temporary organization is formed the sponsoring club calls for the Field Service Representative to form the permanent organization.
+It assists the Field Service Representative and the key group in the securing of the necessary number of charter members.
 It arranges, or participates in the arrangements, for the charter presentation and is usually represented on that occasion by a large delegation of its members.

-The Field Service Representative is commissioned to see that new clubs are built in conformity to the Kiwanis standard; that the officers, committees and members of the new club are instructed in their duties; and the officers and committees provided with the implements, literature and materials of their office.
+The Field Service Representative is commissioned to see that new clubs are built in conformity to the liwanis standard; that the officers, committees and members of the new club are instructed in their duties; and the officers and committees provided with the implements, literature and materials of their office.